 This month we also have a great competition for you.
 We have copies of Kate Grenville’s A Case Against Fragrance, Rebe Taylor’s Into the Heart of Tasmania, and Rachel Tribout’s The Journey of Admiral Bologanise to give away.

-Drop our Community Engagement officer Ruth an email [email protected] with ‘March Reading Competition’ in the subject line and a note of which book you’d like to win.
+Drop our Community Engagement officer Ruth an email on email@example.com with ‘March Reading Competition’ in the subject line and a note of which book you’d like to win.
 Winners will be selected at random and notified by email.